WWE Royal Rumble lineup: The card for Saturday's show and the latest list of entrants for the Royal Rumble matches - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Royal Rumble event that will be held on Saturday in Indianapolis, Indiana at Lucas Oil Stadium.

--Men’s Royal Rumble match (Entrants: John Cena, CM Punk, Jey Uso, LA Knight, Roman Reigns, Seth Rollins, Drew McIntyre, Rey Mysterio, Sami Zayn, Shinsuke Nakamura, 20 TBA)
+-Men’s Royal Rumble match (Entrants: John Cena, CM Punk, Jey Uso, LA Knight, Roman Reigns, Seth Rollins, Drew McIntyre, Rey Mysterio, Sami Zayn, Shinsuke Nakamura, Logan Paul, Penta, Chad Gable, Bron Breakker, 16 TBA)

--Women’s Royal Rumble match (Entrants: Nia Jax, Bayley, Charlotte Flair, Naomi, Bianca Belair, Liv Morgan, Raquel Rodriguez, 23 TBA)
+-Women’s Royal Rumble match (Entrants: Nia Jax, Bayley, Charlotte Flair, Naomi, Bianca Belair, Liv Morgan, Raquel Rodriguez, Lyra Valkyria, Ivy Nile, Iyo Sky, 20 TBA)

 -Cody Rhodes vs. Kevin Owens in a ladder match for the WWE Championship